Welcome to today's edition of the Rush 24-7 podcast.

 I don't like being told I have to go out and got some curly cue spaghetti light bulb in 2011.

-I don't like being told what I can and can't do with my property.
+I don't like being told what I can and can't do with my prop.

-This is this is if you believe in the Constitution of the United States of America, you have to say that where we are right now on a scale of one to ten with ten the country being finished, we're close to a ten.
+This is, if you believe in the Constitution of the United States of America, you have to say that where we are right now on a scale of 1 to 10 with 10 the country being finished, we're close to a 10.

 Can't open a business without permission from the government.

-Now you you um you sit around and decide whether or not to expand your business based on what the government's policies are gonna be, and you know that they're not for you.
+Now you sit around and decide whether or not to expand your business based on what the government's policies are going to be, and you know that they're not for you.

 You know that you're the enemy if you're a business owner.